Make a difference in someone’s life – VOLUNTEER!

-- Step One: Decide how you’d like to get involved.
+- Step One: Read about the roles and decide how you’d like to get involved.
 Are you interested in volunteering in the regular therapeutic riding lessons?
 Are you interested in becoming a board member/fundraising?
 Would you be willing to help out around the facility?
 Or does your schedule work best for becoming a “sub” or special events volunteer?

 - Step Two: Decide how much time you’d be willing to commit to our program.
 What does your schedule allow?

 - Step Three: Fill out the Volunteer Application Form to let us know your interests.

 - Step Four: Mail your form to 3741 State Road 138, Stoughton WI 535896